Neuroscience Keeps Solving the Same Problems Twice

 Three cases where motor neuroscience lost decades to siloed work, ignored critiques, and recycled debates.
 Hover for details.

-You can see this playing out right now.
-Churchland and colleagues [5] showed in 2012 that reaching-related neural activity is well described by rotational dynamics, a result that reshaped the field.
-But then Sauerbrei and colleagues [6] showed cortical activity depends on continuous thalamic input, challenging the idea of autonomous dynamics.
-Kalidindi and colleagues [7] showed rotational structure is what you'd expect from a feedback controller.
-Kuzmina and colleagues [8] showed that whether you detect rotations at all depends on your smoothing kernel.
-And Suresh and colleagues [9] showed the dynamics seen during reaching do not appear during grasping.
-Each of these should change how you interpret the earlier results.
-But there is no standard resource that connects them.
+You can watch a version of this happening right now, in real time.
+In 2012, Churchland et al. [6] showed that reaching-related neural activity is well described by rotational dynamics, a result that reshaped the field.
+Since then, a series of papers have each changed what that result means, but without anyone connecting them into a coherent picture.
+Sauerbrei et al. [7] showed cortical activity depends on continuous thalamic input, challenging the idea that the dynamics are autonomous.
+Kalidindi et al. [8] showed rotational structure is what you'd expect from a feedback controller, not necessarily evidence for a central pattern generator.
+Elsayed and Cunningham [9] showed that temporal autocorrelations preserved by standard smoothing can produce spurious rotational structure, making the detection of rotations sensitive to preprocessing choices.
+And Suresh et al. [10] showed the dynamics seen during reaching do not appear during grasping.
+Each finding should change how you interpret the 2012 result.
+But there is no standard resource connecting them, so the field carries on as if each paper exists in isolation.

 Why existing tools are not enough

-You might think review articles solve this.
-They help, but a review captures one author's interpretation at a single moment.
-Nobody updates it when new results come in.
-And it narrates the landscape rather than decomposing it: a review might say "the autonomous dynamics view has been challenged," but it won't tell you that the challenge has two logically independent sources, neither of which touches the separate problem of preprocessing sensitivity.
+You might think review articles fill this gap.
+They help, but a review captures one author's interpretation at one moment in time.
+Nobody updates it when new results arrive.
+And reviews narrate rather than decompose.
+A review might say "the autonomous dynamics view has been challenged," but it won't tell you that the challenge comes from two logically independent sources, neither of which has anything to do with the separate problem of preprocessing sensitivity.

-Tools like Semantic Scholar and Scite.ai classify citations, but they work at the level of documents.
-They can tell you that paper A cites paper B in a contrasting way.
-They cannot tell you that paper A's claim depends on a 20 ms smoothing kernel, that paper C showed this choice qualitatively changes the result, and that paper D's disagreement is about theoretical interpretation rather than data.
+Tools like Semantic Scholar and Scite.ai are better.
+They classify citations.
+They can tell you Paper A cites Paper B in a contrasting way.
+But they still operate at the level of documents.
+They cannot tell you that Paper A's claim depends on a 20 ms Gaussian smoothing kernel, that Paper C showed this choice qualitatively changes the result, and that Paper D's disagreement is about theoretical interpretation rather than data.

-The citation graph compounds the problem.
-Serra-Garcia and Gneezy [10] found that papers which fail to replicate accumulate more citations than those that replicate.
-Greenberg [11] traced a single claim through 242 papers and found the vast majority of citations went to supportive studies.
-A citation graph that cannot distinguish support from challenge is actively misleading when median statistical power is around 21% [12].
+The citation graph itself makes things worse.
+It treats a supportive citation, a methodological critique, and a background nod as the same type of edge.
+Serra-Garcia and Gneezy [11] found that nonreplicable papers accumulate far more citations than replicable ones.
+Greenberg [12] traced a single biomedical claim through 242 papers and found that 94% of citations to primary data went to supportive studies.
+The citation graph is not neutral infrastructure.
+It actively amplifies unreliable claims.
+This is especially dangerous when median statistical power in neuroscience is around 21% [13].

 What is missing